bosd/odoo-data-flow/docs/quickstart.md

 bash load.sh
 ```

 The `odoo-data-flow` tool will connect to your database and execute the first command.

-Because the import engine is "smart," it will automatically use its `load` -> `create` fallback to rescue good records if any batch fails, ensuring the highest possible success rate.
+Because the import engine is "smart," it automatically detects relational fields to select the most performant import strategy and uses its `load` -> `create` fallback to rescue good records if any batch fails, ensuring the highest possible success rate.

 The second command with the `--fail` flag will then automatically process any records that were truly invalid and written to the res_partner_fail.csv file.